A guide to upgrade subversion to 1.14

 Analyse current deployment

-Before the migration, we’d like to have a full understanding of current subversion deployment.
+Before the migration, we’d like to have a full understanding of the current subversion deployment.

-• Networking: Visualize current structure of the physical nodes and their relationship.
-Find which processes are listening on the machine, which ports are managed under the firewall.
+• Networking: Visualize the current structure of the physical nodes and their relationship.
+Find out which processes are listening on the machine, and which ports are managed under the firewall.

 Migration outlook

-• (Optional) Setup CName/ELB swichover plan if there needs a re routing between machines.
+• (Optional) Prepare a CName/ELB switchover plan if there needs a re-routing between machines.

-• (Optional) Upgrade Apache httpd instance to the latest version 2.4.x using yum.
+• Install the Apache httpd instance to the latest version 2.4.x using yum.

-• (Optional) Upgrade the subversion repository schema to fsfs8 using dump and load.
+• Migrate repository files using dump and load.

 Upgrade Steps